 Look carefully at the words WE TRUST on the obverse of the coin.
 You will see a slight doubling near the tops of the letter.
 It is also sometimes evident on the RTY of the word LIBERTY.
 Some 1964-D coins minted in Denver can also be doubled dies.

 In 1968 mint marks were punched by hand into the coin dies.
 The workmen at the mint facility punched the "S" upside down.
 Normally the upper hook of the S is smaller than the lower hook.
 In this variety, the upper hook is larger than the lower.

-A few of the 40% silver clad planchets used from 1965 to 1970 slipped into regular production lines at the Denver mint in 1971.
-Silver clad planchets were also used in 1976 to produce the circulating commemorative American Bicentennial half dollars.
-Once again, some of these silver clad planchets were used to make Kennedy half dollars dated 1977.
+A few of the 40 percent silver-clad planchets used from 1965 to 1970 slipped into regular production lines at the Denver mint in 1971.
+Silver clad planchets were also used in 1976 to produce the circulating commemorative American Bicentennial half-dollars.
+Once again, some of these silver-clad planchets were used to make Kennedy half-dollars dated 1977.

 1974-D Doubled Die Obverse

 A production error occurred on the obverse coin die in 1974.
 The letters on the coin appear to be doubled.
-The doubling is especially evident on the letters in TRUST on the obverse.
+The doubling is especially evident in the letters in TRUST on the obverse.

 1979-S Proof Filled S & Clear S